Sumcheck API Documentation

 verifier_sumcheck.verify(sumcheck_proof, claimed_sum, std::move(transcript_config), verification_pass));

-After verifier_sumcheck.verify
+After calling verifier_sumcheck.verify

-the variable verification_pass
+, the variable verification_pass

-if the proof is valid and false
+if the proof is valid, and false